 SPECIAL MULTIMEDIA OPERATIONS The ume8uu operation, commonly used for motion estimation in video compression, implements 11 simple operations in one TriMedia special op.
+In raw mode, the VO unit can output raw data (not necessarily video) that does not require video post processing, for example, an ATSC bitstream.
+It can also be used in conjunction with the VI unit to pass unidirection messages between TriMedia processors.

 The VO unit can either supply or receive video clock and/or synchronizing signals from the external interface.
 Clock and timing registers can be precisely controlled through programmable registers.
 Programmable interrupts and dual buffers facilitate continuous data streaming by allowing the CPU to set up a buffer while another is being emptied by the VO unit.
+Video clocks are available in all input or output modes.